BarberAlec/cyberlens_pre_interview_task/README.md

 # cyberlens pre-interview task
 A pre-interview task for cyberlens.
 A multi-threaded, c++ packet processing simulation.

+Requires gcc 9.3.0.
+Program was developed with ubuntu 20.04.

 # First time running

 Clone repo using